polejak/CSV-to-ElasticSearch/README.md

     - CSV must have headers
     - insert elastic address (with port) as argument, it defaults to localhost:9200
     - Bulk insert method is used, because inserting row by row is unbelievably slow
+    - To set limit of rows inserted by one request, set --one-request-limit parameter.